ParedesGab/PP1/README.md

 - This page provides the user with more information about the bacteria.

-- Intentionally, it has the same style and responsiveness as the Laxus page, from top to bottom:
+- Intentionally, for consistency, it has the same style and responsiveness as the Laxus page.
+Thus, from top to bottom:

-  - First: The **Hero Thiosymbion section**.
+  - The **Hero Thiosymbion section**.

-  - Second: The **Thiosymbion introduction section**.
+  - The **Thiosymbion introduction section**.

-  - Third: The **What Thiosymbion gives to Laxus section** -which is a research study conducted by the developer in 2021.
+  - The **What Thiosymbion gives to Laxus section**: it is a research study conducted by the developer in 2021.
 A summary of the main findings of the article is presented, as well as a nutritional model of the interaction of Thiosymbion with the nematode.
 The study is also linked to the website, and this section is responsive.

   ![Thiosymbion](documentation/footer.png)

 ---
 ### NEWSLETTER page

-  - This page will allow the user to subscribe to a newsletter to stay updated on new content, discoveries, or tips related to the *Laxus*-Thiosymbion symbiosis or other "love stories".
+  - This page will allow the user to subscribe to our newsletter, to stay updated on new content, discoveries, or tips related to the *Laxus*-Thiosymbion symbiosis or other "love stories".

-  - To subscribe to the newsletter The user is required to provide their name, email address, feedback,  choose which system is of their interest, and click on the subscribe button.
+  - To subscribe to the newsletter, the user is required to provide their name, email address, feedback,  choose which system is of their interest, and click on the subscribe button.

-  - The subscribe button has a hover effect animation.
+  - The subscribe button has a hover effect animation - achieved with double box shadow and transition duration CSS properties.

   - This section is responsive, and the resize property of the textarea was disabled by setting it to: none.